Battery Temperature Monitoring

 What is the ideal operating temperature for a battery?

 In simple terms, a battery is a store of energy.
 It contains chemicals, and the current is a result of reactions taking place between those chemicals.
-As with all chemical reactions, as temperature increases so does the speed of the reaction.
+As with all chemical reactions, as temperature increases so do the speed of the reaction.
 This increased speed of the chemical reaction can improve battery performance, to a point.
-If the temperature becomes too high, permanent damage to the chemicals (electrolytes) can result, and shorten the battery lifespan and number of charging cycles.
-Worst case is thermal runaway occurs.
+If the temperature becomes too high, permanent damage to the chemicals (electrolytes) can result, shortening the battery lifespan and number of charging cycles.
+The worst case is thermal runaway occurs.

 At lower temperatures, the battery chemical reactions slow down.
 The internal resistance of the battery increases, and it’s capacity to produce high current on-demand decreases.
 This is one reason why on cold days, a car battery can have problems producing enough current to effectively crank the engine.
 At extremely low temperatures the electrolytes inside the battery may even freeze, causing the battery to stop functioning completely.

 In this document, we will focus primarily on battery temperature monitoring for high temperatures, as this is the indicator of battery faults and poor health.

 What is a thermal runaway, and why should I be worried about it?

 Thermal runaway occurs when the heat generated by the chemical reaction can not be dissipated fast enough and feeds the reaction even more.
 This chain reaction causes further increases in the battery temperature and destroys the battery cell.
 More serious than the damage to the battery, which must then be replaced, is the dangers of fire and explosion.
 If the battery can not eject the heat fast enough, temperatures can quickly reach boiling point and beyond.
 Physical components of the battery can melt, explosive gases can be released, battery acid can be ejected.
 At around 160°C the plastic components of the battery will melt.